jez/blog/_posts/2022-05-30-tree-sitter-limitations.md

 the parser is paramount—tree-sitter becomes less attractive.
 There are two questions I would pose to anyone curious about using tree-sitter for their parser:

-1. Is serving autocompletion requests a key use cases?
+1. Is serving autocompletion requests a key use case?

     Serving autocompletion requests requires an unnaturally high parse fidelity, even when the buffer is ridiculed with syntax errors.